 Currently we do not, but prospective students are still encouraged to schedule a private visit whenever it suits their schedule.
 Individuals considering applying to the program can visit the School of Film and Photography to check out production equipment and facilities, meet with current faculty and students, and ask questions in person about the program.

 The SNHF program is located in the Visual Communications Building (VCB) on Montana State University's campus.
 Students have access to a dedicated graduate student edit bay including computers running Pro Tools, the Adobe Creative Cloud, and other top-rated production software.
-Students also have access to a wide array of professional quality production equipment in the School of Film and Photography's Equipment Checkout.
-HD cameras, hard-disc sound recorders, boom mics, long lenses, and professional tripods are all available to enrolled students.
+Students also have access to a wide array of industry quality production equipment in the School of Film and Photography's Equipment Checkout.
+HD cameras, hard-disc sound recorders, boom mics, long lenses, and industry standard tripods are all available to enrolled students.
 There are also two permanent soundstages in the VCB.
 Although the Program does not require equipment ownership, many students choose to buy their own cameras to enjoy increased availability and usage flexibility.
 Most students also own laptop computers and use them for note taking, research, and papers as well as for field downloading of camera memory cards and editing.

 Students live in a variety of housing situations.
 Graduate Student Housing offers a range of options from modern dormitories (often with meal plans) to family housing apartments.
 Other options include private apartment rentals, shared leased housing, and other types of student accommodations in the surrounding community.
 For more information about available housing, please contact the Office of Family and Graduate Housing http://www.montana.edu/fgh/.